bkdev32/Done/README.md

 I have used <a href="https://realm.io" target="_blank">Realm</a> to allow users to create multiple lists/categories and save them locally.

 Each item can be marked as done or simply deleted by swiping to left.
-To be able to replicate the swipe to delete behaviour, I have installed <a href="" target="_blank">SwipeCellKit</a>.
+To be able to replicate the swipe to delete behaviour, I have installed <a href="https://cocoapods.org/pods/SwipeCellKit" target="_blank">SwipeCellKit</a>.

 I have also used <a href="https://cocoapods.org/pods/ChameleonFramework" target="_blank">ChameleonFramework</a> to assign random colours to each category that is persisted and creates a nice UI.